 Even W. E. B. Du Bois seemed unable to come to terms with the issue.
 He and other black leaders found themselves helplessly embroiled in a moral catch-22.
 If they supported interracial marriage they risked lynchings and racial violence by whites.
 But if they failed to campaign for its legality they exposed black women to sexual violence.
 White men had used their social power to take advantage of black women for centuries, while polite society quietly looked the other way.

 When Du Bois’s editorial in The Crisis in February, 1913, appeared to argue for interracial marriage, the white female members of the NAACP’s leadership revolted.
-By 1920 he had changed gears: “It is not socially expedient today for such marriages to take place; the reasons are evident: where there are great differences of ideal, culture, taste and public esteem, the intermarriage of groups is unwise, because it involves too great a strain to evolve [an] agreeable family life and to train up proper children.”
+By 1920 he had changed gears: “It is not socially expedient today for such marriages to take place; the reasons are evident: where there are great differences of ideal, culture, taste and public esteem, the intermarriage of groups is unwise, because it involves too great a strain to evolve a compatible, agreeable family life and to train up proper children.”.

 ‘Abdu’l-Bahá arrived at Cleveland’s Union Station on the New York Central train from Chicago at 4:20 p.m. on May 7, 1912.
 During the past two weeks, Americans had learned of his battle against the ideologies of racial prejudice from major Washington newspapers and the Chicago Defender.
 But hardly anyone, whether black or white, had any inkling of just how far ‘Abdu’l-Bahá was willing to go.